incentify-platform/incentify-be-eval/README.md

 Please take a moment to inspect the db migrations, seeders, and factories to get a general sense of the overall data structure we are working with.
 Some high level points here are:
 * Tenants all have a primary user.
 This user should be able to perform any action
 * Tenants may have a parent tenant.
 Child tenants may only see their individual data, but a parent tenant may see data from all children.
+For the purposes of this exercise please assume that parent/child relationships are only a single level deep, rather than n-levels with recurrsion.
 * Users have an email and password
 * A member is the context of a user with a tenant.
 Actions are performed as a member, rather than a user.
 This is why entity access and created by are tracked for members rather than users.
 * The basic core data types present are Site and Legal Entity.